What's the Difference between a Flywheel and a Flexplate in Diesel Engines?

-Flywheels and flexplates have similarities, but are not the same.
-Often referred to as being the same part, flywheels and flexplates help accomplish the same task, but in different ways.
+While flywheels and flexplates have similarities, they are not the same.
+People often refer to them as the same part, but while flywheels and flexplates help accomplish the same task, they do it in different ways.

 This depends on whether it’s an automatic or manual transmission.